Your Lack of Informed Consent Lawyer Can Secure Just Restitution

 A lack of informed consent claim must prove that the patient was not properly informed about the potential risks of the treatment that caused his or her injuries.
 The claim must further prove that, had the patient been informed, he or she would have declined the treatment, so the injury would have been avoided.

-Paul M. da Costa and his associates are skilled medical malpractice attorneys at Snyder Sarno D'Aniello Maceri & da Costa LLC, who understands what informed consent means and has experience with medical standards.
+Paul M. da Costa and his team are skilled medical malpractice attorneys at Snyder Sarno D'Aniello Maceri & da Costa LLC, who understands what informed consent means and has experience with medical standards.
 He has a thorough comprehension of how insurance companies operate, and can negotiate the best settlement for you.
 If no satisfactory settlement is be reached, your lawyer can then file a malpractice lawsuit and take your claim to court.
 Your attorney can help you navigate the complexities of your case, gather evidence to support your claim that you were not given adequate information to properly consent, and successfully secure damages.

 Medical malpractice law can be complicated, but we can help.
-If you have been injured while receiving a medical treatment, and you believe your inability to make an informed decision and give consent was a factor in your injury, contact us to set up a free consultation with Paul M. da Costa and his associates to discuss your case with a professional.
+If you have been injured while receiving a medical treatment, and you believe your inability to make an informed decision and give consent was a factor in your injury, contact us to set up a free consultation with Paul M. da Costa and his team to discuss your case with a professional.